 If you don’t have an account, use this link to sign up and you’ll get an EXTRA $10 back when you make your first purchase of $25+ (which you’re about to do).

-Using the window that just opened (this is important!), start a Free Trial of the $6.99/month version, follow the instructions to enter an email and password.
+Using the window that just opened (this is important!), click the link for either the hulu + ESPN + Disney+ bundle (this gets you $10 cash back) or click the link “Sign up for Disney+ Only”.
+Follow the instructions to enter an email and password.

 On the next screen, select the Annual subscription for $69.99.
 (This saves you 16% over the monthly charges)

 Enter your Credit Card or PayPal information to be charged when your Free Trial is over.

 (EDIT: This deal is over but if you’re reading this later, check if your Chase Freedom card has any bonus categories).
 If you have a Chase Freedom card and are reading this Jan-March of 2020 USE THIS CARD to get 5% cash back on streaming services!
 Also works for Netflix, Hulu, etc. This gets you $3.50 cash back on an annual subscription to Disney+

 If you are already on a monthly subscription, I think you have to cancel it and then re-purchase after it expires on the Annual Subscription basis.
 I have not found a way to convert from monthly to Annual.

 Your Rakuten Cash Back Bonus will be put in your account a few days after your purchase goes through.
 They pay out quarterly either in a check or directly to your PayPal.

 For more tips on saving money, follow me on facebook.

 This is my favorite baby gift or 1st birthday gift – a practical way for parents to save a few treasured keepsakes over the years without getting overwhelmed.
 The key, as with most organizing attempts, is to have a proper place for everything.